-It may sound obvious enough – but any school subject can be taught with living books.
+It may sound obvious enough, but any school subject can be taught through living books.
 Science, history, art, grammar, even math can be taught with literature!
-Most homeschoolers are familiar enough with how to liven up their history and science lessons with living books, living books can breathe life into any subject!
+Most homeschoolers are familiar enough with livening up their history and science lessons with living books, as living books can breathe life into any subject!

 Two of my favorite series of math books are the Mathstart Series and the Sir Cumference series.
 Both are colorful picture books that each cover a specific math topic, from fractions to addition to percentages.
 Greg Tang and Mitsumasa Anno have written many fantastic living math books as well.
 For older children, you can’t go wrong with Marilyn Burn’s books like Math for Smarty Pants